SecOpsNews/news/README.md

-# Reader
+# News

-A repository to track third party (RSS) feeds for various security sites as GitHub issues.
-Quite Noisy.
+A repository to track third party (RSS) feeds from various security sites as GitHub issues.
+Note this is quite noisy.

 ## Adding a new feed